 Do Your Homework

-We encourage you to take the biggest step toward health and hope today that they’re ready to take, in consultation with trained medical professionals.
-The costs of addiction and consequences can be severe, so moving forward is important, but understanding and finding a resource that is a good fit is also important.
-There’s an inherent tension in this process — acting quick, versus finding the right resource — that is challenging for individuals and families to navigate.
+We encourage you to take the biggest step towards health and hope today that you are ready to take, in consultation with trained medical professionals.
+The costs of addiction and its consequences can be severe.
+Understanding and finding a recovery resource that is a good fit quickly is vital.
+There’s an inherent tension in this process — acting speedily while finding the right resource is a challenging feat for individuals and families to navigate.

 Partial hospitalization programs (PHP).
 These treatment programs generally run on an outpatient basis with clients commuting from home or staying in sober living environments.
 Patients travel to the facility an average of 5 days a week and participate in treatment for an average of 5-7 hours per day.
 PHP can be the first step in treatment or a transitional phase from a higher level of care.

 Intensive outpatient programs (IOP).
 Clients commute from home or staying in sober living environments in an outpatient care model.
 Patients travel to the facility an average of 3 days a week and participate in treatment an average of 3 hours per day.
 IOP can be the first step in treatment but is generally the second or third step on the continuum of care for severe addiction.
 When in IOP, many clients will work and participate in outside recovery activities.
 This is a supportive environment that helps them transition back in normal life.